 Keep records of all communications related to the fraud, including emails, text messages, and screenshots.
 This will help with investigations.

-Exceptions to the general reimbursement obligation
+Exclusions to the reimbursement requirement

 Exceeding the Claim Limit